jaegertracing/documentation/content/docs/next-release/deployment.md

 * Since Jaeger v1.9

 [Badger](https://github.com/dgraph-io/badger) is an embedded local storage, only available with **all-in-one** distribution.
-By default, it acts as an ephemeral storage using a temporary file system.
+By default, it acts as ephemeral storage using a temporary file system.
 This can be overridden by using the `--badger.ephemeral=false` option.

 ```sh